A new characterization of the holographic entropy cone

 Now return to the MMI example \eqref{MMIfundamental}.
-Recalling that $b$ and $c$ must be positive, the two arguments of $\wdef$ appearing on the left-hand side, $a+b$, $a+c$, lie in between those appearing on the right-hand side $a$, $a+b+c$, with the same mean value $a+(b+c)/2$.
-This implies that the right-hand side values \emph{majorize} the left-hand side ones, \be (a,a+b+c)\succ(a+b,a+c) \ee (See appendix \ref{sec:review-majorization} for the definition of majorization and its key properties.)
+Recalling that $b$ and $c$ must be positive, the two arguments of $\wdef$ appearing on the LHS, $a+b$, $a+c$, lie in between those appearing on the RHS $a$, $a+b+c$, with the same mean value $a+(b+c)/2$.
+This implies that the LHS values are \emph{majorized} by the RHS ones, \be (a+b,a+c)\prec (a,a+b+c)\,. \ee (See appendix \ref{sec:review-majorization} for the definition of majorization and its key properties.
+Notice the change in direction of the inequality sign: $\ge$ became $\prec$.)
 Together with the concavity of $\wdef$, \eqref{MMImajorize} implies that \eqref{MMIfundamental} is true: the MMI inequality is safe (as we already knew).

-For the $\QQ^{[5]}$ example \eqref{Q5fundamental}, again we see that the arguments on the left- and right-hand sides have the same mean value, namely $a+(2b+2c+3d+e)/4$.
+For the $\QQ^{[5]}$ example \eqref{Q5fundamental}, again we see that the arguments on the LHS and RHS have the same mean value, namely $a+(2b+2c+d+e)/3$.
 The equality of the mean values is a consequence of balance of the null-reduced information quantity, so it will always hold.
-Again, for any positive $b,c,d,e$, the arguments on the right-hand side majorize those on the left-hand side: \be (a+b,a+e,a+b+c+d+e)\succ(a+b,a+d+d,a+b+e)\,. \ee And, again, together with the concavity of $\wdef$, this implies that \eqref{Q5fundamental} is true.
-So this inequality, for this kind of light-cone configuration, is safe.
+Again, for any positive $b,c,d,e$, the arguments on the LHS are majorized by those on the RHS: \be (a+b+c,a+b+d,a+c+e)\prec(a,a+b+c+d,a+b+c+e)\,. \ee And, again, together with the concavity of $\wdef$, this implies that \eqref{Q5fundamental} is true.
+So $\QQ^{[5]}$ is safe for any LCC with central region $A$.